Johann Georg and Elisabeth Krieger

 Amalia (Mollie) died in April 1903 during childbirth.
 She was buried at the Lone Fir Cemetery.

-By the time of the 1910 U.S. Census, George, Lizzie and Adam had moved to Portland and were living at 399 Sacramento Street (now 445 NE Sacramento).
+By the time of the 1910 U.S. Census, George, Lizzie, and Adam had moved to Portland and lived at 399 Sacramento Street (now 445 NE Sacramento).
 Heinrich Conrad (Henry) and Katharina Maria (Margaret) were living with them.
 George was working as a carpenter.

-In 1920, George and Elizabeth continued to reside at 399 Sacramento Street along with three of their children: Henry Conrad, Margaret and Adam.
-George had retired and the three children were working to support the household.
+In 1920, George and Elizabeth continued to reside at 399 Sacramento Street with three of their children: Henry Conrad, Margaret, and Adam.
+George had retired, and the three children were working to support the household.

 Sources